Robinsons GenSan

-Robinsons GenSan (formerly Robinsons Place General Santos and Robinsons Place GenSan) is a mall located on Jose Catolico Avenue, Lagao, General Santos in the Philippines.
+Robinsons GenSan (formerly known as Robinsons Place General Santos and Robinsons Place GenSan), is a mall located on Jose Catolico Avenue, Lagao, General Santos in the Philippines.
 The two-storey mall covers an area of over 34000 m2 and is owned by John Gokongwei, founder of JG Summit Holdings and Robinsons Land Corporation.
-It was the flagship and largest mall of Robinsons Land Corporation in Mindanao (until Robinsons Place Butuan, upon its mall opening on November, 2013).
+It was the flagship and largest mall of Robinsons Land Corporation in Mindanao (until Robinsons Butuan, upon its mall opening in November 2013).
 The mall had its soft opening on September 30, 2009 and the grand opening took place on Monday, October 5, 2009.

 One of the mall's main tenants is the DFA Consular Office General Santos which opened at the ground floor in September 2012.